 You should enable the “Run bundle adjustment” option to get a more accurate alignment result.
 Indeed 3DF Zephyr performs a raw merge without it, albeit more quickly.

 Click the “Align” (3) button to start the computation.

 Once the projects have been merged, you will get one sparse point cloud and eventually multiple dense point clouds and/or meshes.

-|Once the process is finished, you can manually merge the two dense point cloud by selecting both of them (ctrl + left click) (7) and then right-clicking the selection.
-Then select “Merge” (8) option.|
+You can manually merge the two dense point clouds, if you wish, by selecting both of them (ctrl-left click) (1) and then right-clicking the selection.
+Then select the “Merge” (2) option.